skeoop/skeoop.github.io/Project-Reviews.md

 Bow_Master.png      Bow_master.png
 ```

 Did you test the JAR file?
+It throws exceptions about image files not found.
+Looks like you didn't test code.

 Some versions of Windows are *case agnostic* for filenames
 that fit into the old-style 8.3 size limit, but not for Bow_Master.png.
 To **avoid** this sort of problem use **consistent naming**, such as always
 name images in lowercase.
 Your code has some names in lowercase, some with first letter in caps.
+Even better: test your code on a different machine.

 ## It Came From Outer Space